yamato53/Web-Development-Roadmap/README.md

 # web-development-roadmap

-A light weight repository for web development resources, tools and tutorials.
+A light weight repository of free web development resources, tools and tutorials.

 >**Note:** I'll continue to expand on this repository with helpful links, tools, tutorials and insights that I find along the way.